-This was the first trip where I used an SUV to travel through the backroads of a park.
+Death Valley is a huge park.
+It is larger than Yellowstone and Yosemite combined!
+Its breadth and depth are impressive.
+This was the first trip where I used an SUV to travel through the backroads of a park, and Death Valley was a great place to do so.
 It opened up a vast amount of territory and expanded my horizons, so much that I spent about four weeks there!
 There is so much to see.
-What a place.
-Hopefully, I’ll have the final version of this page available by early June.
+What a place!
+An early description of just one area called it “One of the most unusual and grotesquely beautiful scenic wonders of the world.”

 Palm trees at the Ibex spring.
 Many abandoned building hint at the past.